aquental/chainlink-hackathon/README.md

 ### 3.2 Key Objectives

+- Enable users to earn interest by investing in liquidity pools.
 - Simplify onboarding/offboarding with automated gas cost management.
 - Use gamification to enhance customer learning and engagement.
 - Reduce cognitive load through intuitive design and cost transparency.
-- Enable users to earn interest by investing in liquidity pools.
-- Introduce a native utility token (IHT) pegged to a stablecoin (USDC or DAI).
+- Introduce a native utility token (IHUB) pegged to a stablecoin (USDC or DAI).
 - Query token data efficiently using TheGraph and a local cache.

 ---